Employment

 Student Work-Study Opportunities

-The Department of Art offers several student work-study opportunities.
-Student employees work 5 - 10 hours per week, those with work-study as part of their financial aid are given hiring priority.
+The Department of Art offers several job opportunities for students who have a work-study award as part of their financial aid.
+Student employees work 5 - 10 hours per week.
 Each position has additional qualifications and experience requirements, please contact staff as noted below for specific details.

 • Gallery Attendants learn about the work of professional art galleries.